 Step 4: Enter the subdomain you created into the field

 Scroll down to the "Custom Domain" section and enter the subdomain you created for your PWA and click Save.

-(Optional) Step 5: Fill out your meta data information so that your app is more easily searched by search engines and, therefore, more likely to appear on them.
+(Optional) Step 5: Fill out your metadata information so that your app is more easily searched by search engines.

 (Optional) Step 6: Upload your SSL certificate

 Uploading your SSL will add extra security to your PWA via HTTPS to prevent snooping and to ensure content hasn't been tampered with.
 To do so, simply follow the instructions at the bottom of the “Domain” page:

 If you would like to learn more about the Progressive Web Apps tab, you can do so here.

 How Your Users can Download/Save Your App to their Devices

 Now that you know how to set up your PWA, lets go over how users will add it to their phones.